pollywoggles/OneOnOneAnim/README.md

 1. anchors (such as ```<a href="#About">About</a>``` )
 2. a special div with ```data-bind="component"```

-Change whatever you want, just make sure,
+Change whatever you want, just,

-1. you keep the div component (it's a SPA Page component), as well as,
+1. keep the div component (it's used to render the SPA pages),
 2. some way (such as an anchor) to jump between hash urls.

 ##Adding pages